ayushi138/TurvoAssignment/flash-sale-ws/README.md

 username = root
 pwd = password

+2) Create a file without any extension with name credentials, having data present in the credentials file in the encrypted form given in the root folder.
+Password to unlock the file has been provided in the email.

+On the local where this file is checked out, open terminal and do

+vi credentials

+It will ask for the password, provide the password given in email.
+And copy the data from that file onto the credentials file created at the below mentioned location.

+This is the secret key and password used for sending email.

+For Linux/Ubuntu/macOS based systems place this file in the location

+~/.aws/credemtials

+For windows based file place this file in the location

+c:\Users\USERNAME\.aws\credentials

+Note: Do not inlcude file extension while saving credentials file.
+      These credentials cannot be shared publicly on github

-2) execute the jar with the command
+3) execute the jar with the command

 java -jar flash-sale-ws.jar

 Execute the above command where this jar is placed

-3) This will start the spring boot application, now the steps mentioned in the section how to use Flash Sale WS can be performed
+4) This will start the spring boot application, now the steps mentioned in the section how to use Flash Sale WS can be performed

-4) Add the following dummy data to get started once the app is running
+5) Add the following dummy data to get started once the app is running

 insert into flash_sale.company_users values(1,'ayushi.138@gmail.com','Ayushi','Srivastava',false,'ayushi'),
 (2,'ayushi.cs3@gmail.com','Manu','Srivastava',false,'manu'),